atomicai/justatom/README.md

 ---

-> Given the $k$ and the collection of question-answer pairs $C$, «how good the retrieval system is» could be defined mathematically as
+> Given the `k` and the collection of question-answer pairs `C`, «how good the retrieval system is» could be defined mathematically as

 ![](./docs/math/retriever-eval.svg)

-Here $R$ (aka «Retriever») is just a function that returns the "small" subset of documents (e.g. $k=5$)
+Here `R` (aka «Retriever») is just a function that returns the "small" subset of documents (e.g. `k=5`)

 ![](./docs/math/def-retriever.svg)